maelsabbagh/Villa/README.md

     * An ASP.NET Core Web App (likely MVC or Razor Pages).
     * Acts as a client to `Villa_VillaAPI`.
     * Provides a user interface for interacting with the API (e.g., viewing, creating, and updating villas).
-* `Villa_Utility/`
-    * A .NET class library.
-    * Contains shared resources like Data Transfer Objects (DTOs), static details, and helper functions to avoid code duplication between the API and Web App.

 ## Core Features